jeffreycwitt/pl399/docs/25-free-speech-and-polarization.md

 Likewise, when people are only allowed access to certain pieces of information, they are likely to make speech choices from an artificially limited set of options.
 (These are issues often considered in philosophy under the title "epistemic injustice").

 Small groups or enclaves help combat these pressures.
 Thus, Habermas referred to the public sphere as being composed of "small voluntary associations that form nodes in a network."
 These associations are formed voluntarily, and thus relieved of pressure that might come from compulsory participation or market constraints (e.g. I'll loose my job if I don't join or if I say the wrong thing and get kicked out of the group).
+But they are also sufficiently small such that no group can significantly pressure the voices of other groups.

 **2. Feeling the effects of deliberation**

 In addition to speaking freely, we have also seen that the platform (code) on which free speech acts occur is important.

 In fact, if group formation is not "porous" to the "reverberating effects of deliberation"; that is, if a group makes its members immune to results of dialectic (to the result of two opposing views coming into conflict), then condition number one is threatened.
-Increasingly, an individual's choice to be speak will be constrained because their "opinion formation" has been distorted by lack of access to the results of public deliberation.
+Increasingly, an individual's choice to speak will be constrained because their "opinion formation" has been distorted by lack of access to the results of public deliberation.

 For free speech to result in positive deliberation/dialectic it has to come into open conflict.

 I like to think of that conflict producing a kind of reverberation that takes time to be received.
 Thus, if the speech platform (the technology of communication) hinders the reception of that "reverberation" (if it "clogs the pores" of a deliberative enclave) then speech will actual homogenize.
 And thus, though there may be quantitatively more speech, there will be qualitatively "less speech".
+In fact, this combination (high quantity, low quality) may create a distorting amplification of an individual voice (see our discussion "amplification" below.)

 It is in this light that I read Sunstein's chapters.
 In these two chapters, I see Sunstein describing several different ways (along with many examples/studies) that the new modalities (e.g. the speed, scale, cost, discoverability, etc.) of digital media are "clogging pores" of deliberative enclaves, making its members increasingly unable to hear the results of public deliberation, and consequently, constraining the speech of its own members.

-With this mind I would like to focus our discussion around what Sunstein thinks joining a group looks like in the Internet Age and the ways the combination of human behavior and technological possibility prevents reception of the "reverberations" of public deliberation.
+With this in mind I would like to focus our discussion around what Sunstein thinks joining a group looks like in the Internet Age and the ways the combination of human behavior and technological possibility prevents reception of the "reverberations" of public deliberation.

 # Sunstein, Chapter 3: Polarization